 - What if I am still not sure if I am included?

 - What am I giving up to get a payment or stay in the Class?

-- How do I exclude myself from the Class?
+- Can I exclude myself from the Settlement?

-- If I do not exclude myself, can I sue the Defendants and the other Released Parties for the same thing later?
+- If I did not exclude myself, can I sue the Defendants and the other Released Parties for the same thing later?

-- If I exclude myself, can I get money from the proposed Settlement?
+- If I excluded myself, can I get money from the proposed Settlement?

 - Do I have a lawyer in these cases?